Thank you for coming over to look - whether it's from genuine interest or morbid curiosity.

 Careerwise, contacting you and sending this unsolicited proposal is the most ambitious and riskiest thing I’ve ever done.

 No doubt, the music industry experts here are you.
-TA’s founders have been on all sides of it, so there’s probably not a lot on the site that will be new information to you.
+TA’s & Wf's founders have been on all sides of it, so what's covered here is likely in your business plan.
 However, since this is basically a cold-call, it’s been laid out to demonstrate my understanding of this particular area.
-In that regard, it’s more like an extended CV than a proposal.
+In that regard, it’s similar to a thesis being presented to a professor.

 Managing an active band definitely has dozens, if not hundreds, of different aspects.
 The business side has to balance between various avenues of income and the commitment they require, because no matter how many people are behind them, the artists only have so much time and energy.